 Stacey Dales

-Stacey Dales was a former Canadian basketball player born on September 5, 1979.
+Stacey Dales was a Canadian former basketball player who was born on September 5, 1979.
 At present, she is a reporter on the NFL Network.
-Stacey was born in Collingwood and grew up in Brockville, Ontario.
+Stacey was born in Collingwood and grew in Brockville, Ontario.
 Before starting her life at the University of Oklahoma, Stacey attended Thousand Islands Secondary School (TISS).
-In 1997, after graduation, Stacey attended the University of Oklahoma, and she made an Olympic appearance for Canada in 2000 and 2001, and in 2002 was a first-team All-American.
+In 1997, after the graduation, Stacey attended the University of Oklahoma, and she made an Olympic appearance for Canada in 2000 and 2001 and 2002 was a first-team All-American.
 Stacey has been named the 2001 and 2002 Big 12 Conference Player of the Year, and she is the Big 12 all-time career assist leader.
 In 2002, Stacey became the all-sports Academic All-American of the Year.
-Stacey was the first Oklahoma player with 1,700 points, 600 rebounds, and 700 assists.
-She led the Sooners to the NCAA Championship game in her senior year, but they lost against Connecticut.
-Stacey served as a men's and women's college basketball analyst and a sideline reporter for college football and the NBA on ESPN from 2002 to 2008.
-She was the first female at ESPN who work as an in-studio men's basketball analyst.
+Stacey was the first Oklahoma player who had a record of 1,700 points, 600 rebounds, and 700 assists.
+In her senior year, she led the Sooners to the NCAA Championship game, but they lost against Connecticut.
+Stacey served as a men’s and women’s college basketball analyst and also a sideline reporter for college football and the NBA on ESPN from 2002 to 2008.
+She was the first female at ESPN who worked as an in-studio men’s basketball analyst.
 In August 2009, the NFL Network declared that they appointed Stacey to serve as host and national reporter for NFL Media Programming.
-Stacey is in her tenth year, ingoing her eleventh NFL season, with the NFL Network.
-NBC Universal Sports appointed Stacey to work as a correspondent for the 2010 Winter Olympics in Vancouver.
-In 2018 and 2019, Stacey was appointed as a brand ambassador and spokeswoman for Phillips 66, linking with its long-running partnership with the Big 12 Basketball Contest.
+At present, Stacey is in her tenth year, ingoing her eleventh NFL season, with the NFL Network.
+Stacey was appointed by NBC Universal Sports to work as a correspondent for the 2010 Winter Olympics in Vancouver.
+In 2018 and 2019, Stacey was appointed as a brand ambassador and spokeswoman for Phillips 66 in linking with its long-running partnership with the Big 12 Basketball Contest.

 Alex Ciabattoni

-Alexandra Antonietta Ciabattoni is an Australian professional basketball player born on 1st June 1994.
+Alexandra Antonietta Ciabattoni is an Australian professional basketball player who born on 1st June 1994.
 Currently, she is playing for Treofan Battipaglia of the Italian Serie A1.
 Ciabattoni has moved to the US to play college basketball for Newman University in Wichita, Kansa, in 2012.
 Alex was named to the All-Heartland Conference First Team and received Heartland Conference Freshman of the Year As a freshman in 2012–13.
 Alex had an average team-highs in points (13.7) and rebounds (7.8) per game.
-At Newman in 2013–14, Alex was named to the Heartland Conference Women's Basketball All-Tournament Team.
-Alex was the Heartland Conference Player of the Year and was All-Tournament.
-She had an average of a league-best 20.3 points and shot a league-best 59.5 percent, which was the sixth-highest total in the NCAA.
-During the 2015 off-season, when back in Adelaide, Alex decided to try out for the Adelaide Lightning; that team was scrambling for players due to the club's immediate off-season closure.
+At Newman in 2013–14, Alex has been named to the Heartland Conference Women’s Basketball All-Tournament Team.
+Alex was the Heartland Conference Player of the Year, along with being All-Tournament.
+She had an average a league-best 20.3 points and shot a league-best 59.5 percent, which was the sixth-highest total in the NCAA.
+During the 2015 off-season, when back in Adelaide, Alex decided to try out for the Adelaide Lightning, that team was scrambling for players in the wake of the club’s near off-season closure.

 After the rookie season in the WNBL, Alex joined the Albury Wodonga Bandits for the 2016 SEABL season.
 She averaged 12.1 points, 6.0 rebounds, and 2.2 assists per game, In 22 games for the Bandits.